Right Sliding Panel

 Flow Log Details

-• TCP Sequence Diagram: Displays detailed information of each TCP packet header, clearly showing the process of TCP connection establishment, data transmission, and connection closure.
-For details, refer to the [TCP Sequence Diagram Analysis] section.
+• TCP Sequence Diagram: Displays detailed information for each TCP packet header, showing the process of connection establishment, data transfer, and connection closure.
+For details, see TCP Sequence Diagram Analysis.

-• NAT Tracing: Initiates tracing using the five-tuple.
-For details, refer to the [NAT Tracing Details] section.
+• NAT Tracing: Initiates tracing using a five-tuple.
+For details, see NAT Tracing Details.

-• PCAP Download: If there is a matching PCAP policy for the current data, it can be downloaded.
+• PCAP Download: If a matching PCAP policy exists, download is available.

-• Call Logs: Displays the current call log information.
-See the figure below for [14-Call Logs].
+• Call Logs: Displays current call log information (see below 14 - Call Logs).

 Call Logs